bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 ## Re-organizing Pools

 Pooling works semi-_offline_ in **BDeploy**.
 Each **BHive** uses its pool as _read-only_ additional data-source.
 The _Pool Re-organization_ Job will (at some configured point in time or when triggered manually) re-organize pool storage by finding all objects eligible to be moved to the pool and doing so.
 Thereafter those objects are removed from their origin **BHives**.
-As a last step, the job will find objects in the pool which are no longer referenced by any of the **BHives**, and delete them.
+As a last step, the job will find objects in the pool that are no longer referenced by any of the **BHives**, and delete them.

 :::{align=center}
 ![Jobs](/images/Doc_Admin_Jobs.png){width=480}